Lost in America: Cast

 Brooks originally did not want to direct himself and had wanted Bill Murray for the part of David Howard.

+Albert Brooks is also heard as the voice of Hans, the Mercedes dealer on the phone.
+Brooks credited himself for this role as "Hans Wagner".
+James L. Brooks (no relation to Albert, and who had substantive roles in Brooks' previous two films) can be seen as part of the crowd at the Howards' farewell party, but has no lines.

 Reception and awards

-Lost In America received mostly positive reviews from critics and holds a 95% rating on review aggregator Rotten Tomatoes, based on 39 reviews.
+Lost In America received mostly positive reviews from critics and holds a 95% rating on Rotten Tomatoes, based on 39 reviews.
 The site's consensus states: "A satire of the American fantasy of leaving it all behind, Lost in America features some of Albert Brooks' best, most consistent writing and cultural jabs."
 The film was a commercial success, though not a blockbuster.
 The film's script won the National Society of Film Critics award for Best Screenplay.

-Film critic Roger Ebert gave it 4 out of 4 stars calling it observant and very funny.
+Roger Ebert gave it 4 out of 4 stars, calling it observant and very funny.

 The film is #80 on Bravo's 100 Funniest Movies, and was listed at #84 on American Film Institute's AFI's 100 Years...100 Laughs in 2000.

 Home media

-Warner Home Video initially released the film on Betamax, VHS, and Laserdisc in 1985 and reissued it twice on videotape, in 1991 and 1997.
+Warner Home Video initially released the film on Betamax, VHS, and LaserDisc in 1985 and reissued it twice on videotape, in 1991 and 1997.
 The film made its DVD debut on April 3, 2001, and was made available for streaming on Netflix on July 1, 2016.
-Criterion released the Blu-ray on July 25, 2017.
+The Criterion Collection, their first Albert Brooks film in the collection, released the Blu-ray on July 25, 2017.